 1. “Riders on the Storm” by The Doors

-“Riders on the Storm” has a dreamy, late-night feel with a hypnotic groove.
+“Riders on the Storm” is another early ’70s tune with a dreamy, late-night feel to it.
 The lyrics and mood capture a sense of drifting thought, much like “25 or 6 to 4.”

 Related: Best Songs About Storms